vpcarroll15/personal/music/reviews/thränenkind/king_apathy.md

 in high school, and *The Earth is Not a Cold Dead Place*.
 It was smooth, ethereal music--a hint that, later in life, I would fall in love with the ambient genre.

 *King Apathy* is not post-rock.
-It's death metal.
+It's black metal.
 But it has hints of what make post-rock great, that elevate it to the next tier of quality.
 The first half of "Vanishing Youth," the most introspective track, could be taken from an Explosions in the Sky album.
 (A good one.)
 The second half of "Ghosts" has a beautiful, expressive guitar, which is more memorable than the voice.
 Almost every track has an interlude